jayadevnpatil/Git/README.md

 ### Checking `git` Version
-To check the version of git installed on your system, you can use the following command in the terminal or command prompt:
+The version of Git installed on the system can be checked with the following command in the terminal or command prompt:

 ```bash
 git --version